-- Band Officer Expectations: All students who have earned their spots in Band Council are expected to do the following: - 1.
-Any service must be in support of the Director's vision of the program. - 2.
-Follow their job description and ask for help when in need. - 3.
-Attend all band council meetings. - 4.
-Actively seek out ways to help other members of the ALHS Band, including, Director, Staff, Band Council members, and Band Aids. - 5.
+Band Officer Expectations: All students who have earned their spots in Band Council are expected to do the following:

+- 1. Lead by example - 2.
+Any service must be in support of the Director's vision of the program. - 3.
+Follow their job description and ask for help when in need. - 4.
+Attend all band council meetings. - 5.
+Actively seek out ways to help other members of the ALHS Band, including, Director, Staff, Band Council members, and Band Aids. - 6.
 Communicate openly and respectfully with the Director and other members of band council.